peer-open-source/xara-docs/source/user/manual/material/uniaxialMaterials/hidden/Concrete02.rst

-.. _Concrete02 :
+.. _Concrete02:

 Concrete02
 ^^^^^^^^^^

-This command is used to construct a uniaxial concrete material Material with linear tension softening as described in [Yassin1994]_
+*Concrete02* is a uniaxial concrete material with linear tension softening as described in [Yassin1994]_

 .. tabs::